chrisgrieser/shimmering-obsidian/README.md

 *For a full documentation & usage guide, follow the links to the respective subsection.*

 ### Powerful Alfred-based Quick Switcher
-- Search Notes
+- Search for Notes
-- Open Notes in new pane, append to notes, copy Markdown links, …
 	- Includes Aliases
 	- Search Headings (included heading levels configurable)
 	- Search Starred Notes
 	- Search Recent Notes
-- Browse folders (move to parent folders, create notes in folders)
+- Browse Folders (move to parent folders, create notes in folders)
 - Search Notes via Tags
 - Browse a note's links (outgoing, backlinks, external)
 - Open External Links of a Note (without switching to the document or opening Obsidian)